 Retired US Senator George Mitchell played a critical role in negotiating the Good Friday Agreement in Northern Ireland.
-In an interview with Susan Hackley, Managing Director of the Program on Negotiation at Harvard Law School, back in the February 2004 Negotiation newsletter, we learn how he was able to facilitate an agreement between these long-warring parties.
+In an interview with Susan Hackley, former Managing Director of the Program on Negotiation at Harvard Law School, back in the February 2004 Negotiation newsletter, we learn how he was able to facilitate an agreement between these long-warring parties.

 The negotiations leading up to the agreement took 700 days, with over a year spent just outlining procedures and the agenda.
 One of the keys to Mitchell’s success initially was his usage of the “Mitchell Principles” or preconditions to the negotiations which included a commitment to nonviolence, open communication, and democracy.
 Mitchell also established a rule of “sufficient consensus” which allowed parties to vote against part of a proposal while still voting for the passage of the proposal as a whole.